About the Dwarf Stars Award

 Nomination Guidelines

-On April 1 submissions open for the Dwarf Stars anthology, from which the best short poem published in the previous year is selected.
+On April 1 submissions open for the Dwarf Stars anthology, from which the best short poem published in the previous calendar year is selected.
 Anyone may submit their own poems or those of others; there is no limit to how many poems you may submit for the anthology, but poems are selected for inclusion by the editors.
 Only SFPA members may vote for the award.
 Open to all genres of speculative poetry, including science fiction, fantasy, horror, and “unclassifiable, but speculative.”

-Poems must be no more than ten lines (or no more than 100 words for prose poems) not including title or stanza breaks, and first published in the preceding year; include publication credit.
+Poems must be no more than ten lines (or no more than 100 words for prose poems) not including title or stanza breaks, and first published in the preceding calendar year; include publication credit.
 Sections of longer published poems are ineligible for awards.

 Send email submissions (preferred) to dwarfstars@sfpoetry.org; please put “DS SUB” in the subject line of your email and put poems in the body of the email, with the following information: